DreamCloud-Project/AMALTHEA-SimGrid/README.md

 # cloud-simulator

+This repository contains the simulator used to simulate cloud applications described using the Amalthea application model on top of a cloud computing architecture.
+This simulator relies on simgrid, so you must first install it to run a simulation.

 ## Installing simgrid ##

 Install the latest version of SimGrid (the latest stable version is 3.12 released in oct.
 2015).